-The Division of Counseling offers a Master of Science degree in Counseling with concentrations in Clinical Mental Health Counseling, Human Services, and College Student Personnel.
+The Division of Counseling offers a Master of Science degree in Counseling with concentrations in Clinical Mental Health Counseling and College Student Personnel.
 In addition to the master’s degree, a Certificate of Advanced Graduate Study (CAGS) is offered for those who wish to take specialized courses beyond the masters and/or complete licensure requirements.
 Students who apply to one program and wish to transfer to another must apply to change programs.

 Upon entry into a program, students plan an individualized plan of studies with their advisor in which graduate transfer credit of no more than six credits may be included.
 While students can take courses at their own pace, all of the counseling degree programs require a minimum of two years to complete.
 There is a set sequence of courses for each concentration and some courses have prerequisites.
 Courses are offered once a year, typically in the evening or on weekends.
 In addition, there is a seven year time limit for completion of all degree requirements.

 Typically students take two or three courses each term.
 Many students have full or part-time employment.
 Although it is possible to take all course work in the late afternoon, evening, or on weekends, some additional time during the day may be required to meet course expectations.
 This is especially true for internship placement.

 Students interested in licensure should consult the state in which they wish to practice for specific requirements.
 The State of Connecticut requires 60 credit masters degree.
 Specific areas of coursework are also required.
 In addition, candidates for licensure must complete supervised clinical experiences and obtain a qualifying score on a standardized examination.
 Students who wish to pursue licensure should select the Clinical Mental Health Counseling concentration.